t80532292/Module_2/README.md

 1. You're going to write an "enhanced" date module, based on using the built-in Date object.
 2. The api for this module will consist of the following API's:
-  * setDate: Stores the passed-in date.
+  * __setDate__: Stores the passed-in date.
 Takes milliseconds after epoch or a date object.
 Do some type-checking to make sure you have a valid type.
 If no value is passed, default to now.
-  * getDate: Returns either milliseconds after epoch by default or a date object if true is passed as an argument.
+  * __getDate__: Returns either milliseconds after epoch by default or a date object if true is passed as an argument.
-  * getDayName: Returns the full day name as a string, e.g. "Monday", "Tuesday", etc.
+  * __getDayName__: Returns the full day name as a string, e.g. "Monday", "Tuesday", etc.
-  * getMonthName: Return the full month name as a string, e.g. "January", "February", etc.
+  * __getMonthName__: Return the full month name as a string, e.g. "January", "February", etc.
-  * isFuture: Return boolean true if date is in the future (from when method is called)
+  * __isFuture__: Return boolean true if date is in the future (from when method is called)
-  * isToday: Return boolean true if the stored date is "today".
+  * __isToday__: Return boolean true if the stored date is "today".
 3. The module should have a notion of "private" data, that is data that is used only internally by the module and is not exposed as part of the public API.
 4. The module should handle the case when an API method (other than setDate) is called before a date has been set.
 One approach to this is to check if a date has already been set, and if not, set a new date at that time.
 Only the setDate method should be able to change the internally stored date after it has been set once.